-- to provide public and residents' car parking and to contribute towards the enhancement of the public realm in the immediate locality and also the North of Town area; - to create a design that makes a positive contribution and improvement to the physical context of the neighbourhood, and which provides a focal point, enclosure and physical connection with the extended Millennium Town Park; - to deliver a form of development that responds to the heritage value of the site and its context;

-- to provide a well-designed development that is efficient in terms of space and energy consumption, making best use of the area of land available; and, - to provide the people who will live there with the best level of amenity, in all its aspects, given the site's location on the town ring road and proximity to the Millennium Town Park.
+- to secure the significant extension of the Millennium Town Park; - to assist in the regeneration of the area and breathe new life into the town; - to provide a predominantly residential development that contributes to the provision of affordable homes; - to provide public and residents' car parking and to contribute towards the enhancement of the public realm in the immediate locality and also the North of Town area; - to create a design that makes a positive contribution and improvement to the physical context of the neighbourhood, and which provides a focal point, enclosure and physical connection with the extended Millennium Town Park; - to deliver a form of development that responds to the heritage value of the site and its context; - to provide a well-designed development that is efficient in terms of space and energy consumption, making best use of the area of land available; and, - to provide the people who will live there with the best level of amenity, in all its aspects, given the site's location on the town ring road and proximity to the Millennium Town Park.

-It should be noted that the sites contained within the North of Town Masterplan area have distinct characteristics, and so present their own constraints and opportunities in relation to design, scale and form.
+2.18 It should be noted that the sites contained within the North of Town Masterplan area have distinct characteristics, and so present their own constraints and opportunities in relation to design, scale and form.